amzn/milan/doc/Streams in Milan and streaming operations.md

 ### Filters ###
 `filter` declares a mapping between two streams where the output stream contains a subset of the input stream records.

-A `filter` operation specifies a boolean function that, and only records where the function returns true are present on the output stream.
+A `filter` operation specifies a boolean function, and only records where the function returns true are present on the output stream.

 ### Joins ###
 Join operations declare a relationship between two input streams and an output stream.